kontainapp/km/docs/kubernetes/architecture.md

 # Kontain/Kubernetes Integration - Architecture

+## User View

 Kontain uses the Kubernetes Container Runtime Class feature (https://kubernetes.io/docs/concepts/containers/runtime-class/) to allow the user to select running a container under the control of the Kontain Virtual Machine Monitor (KM) by using 'runtimeClassName: kontain' in a containter specification.
-For example:
+For example, the following YAML creates a pod that runs under the control of the Kontain Runtime.
+This particular pod does nothing.:

 ```
 apiVersion: apps/v1